The Impact of Positional Encoding on Length Generalization in Transformers: Related Work

 \paragraph{Positional Encoding} A core component of Transformers is the positional encoding mechanism, which helps the model represent the order of the input sequence.
 Self-attention mechanism in the encoder of Transformers is order-invariant and requires PE to avoid becoming a bag-of-word model.
 Many methods have been proposed for this purpose.
 Originally, \citet{Vaswani2017:Transformer} introduced absolute positional encoding sinusoidal functions (a learned variant popularized by \citet{Devlin2019:BERT}).
 Relative approach for encoding positional information was further introduced by \citet{Shaw2018:RelativePosEnc}, which gave rise to a number of pre-trained LM with relative encodings such as TransformerXL \citep{Dai2019:TransformerXL} and T5 \citep{Raffel2020:T5} that perform well in length generalization.
 More recently, \citet{Su2021:Rotary} takes the concept of sinusoidal functions and suggests a new way of encoding positional information by rotating the hidden representations before applying self-attention.
 This method, referred to as \emph{Rotary}, has become a popular choice in the recent LLMs. \citet{Press2022:ALiBi} simplify the T5's Relative encoding and introduced a more efficient variant called ALiBi, while keeping the same or improving extrapolation performance.
-Decoder-only Transformers, due to their causal attention mask, are not order-agnostic and can be used without any positional encoding.
-This was observed early on by \citet{Shen2017:DiSelfAttentionNetwork} and later confirmed by \citet{Tsai2019:TransformerDissection}.
-In our work, we theoretically show that they are capable of learning both absolute and relative encoding.
+Decoder-only Transformers, due to their causal attention mask, are not order-agnostic and can operate without explicit positional information.
+This was observed early on by \citet{Shen2017:DiSelfAttentionNetwork} and later explained by \citet{Tsai2019:TransformerDissection}.
+The observation that Transformers without positional encoding can perform on par with explicit PE has been made in various domains such as machine translation \citep{Yang2019:SelfAttentionWordOrder}, language modelling \citep{Irie2019:LMwithDeepTransform, Haviv2022:NoPETransformer}, and even other domains like vision or speech \citep{Likhomanenko2021:CAPE}.
+In our work, not only we demonstrate that Transformers can operate without explicit position information, but also we present an important setup where they outperform explicit PEs.
+Furthermore, we theoretically show how they are capable of learning both absolute and relative encodings.